-- In one issue of Zannablu, the boars — usually so stupid that it's a miracle they're still around — find and drink an intelligence-boosting serum.
+- In one issue of Zannablý, the boars — usually so stupid that it's a miracle they're still around — find and drink an intelligence-boosting serum.
 The first thing everybody does upon drinking is burst into laughter.
 A flashback later reveals they'd been told a joke that morning which nobody understood.

-In Scooby-Doo! and the Reluctant Werewolf, Dracula makes a pun on Scooby and Shaggy's car being miniaturized, "Shrunk from the battle."
+- In Scooby-Doo! and the Reluctant Werewolf, Dracula makes a pun on Scooby and Shaggy's car being miniaturized, "Shrunk from the battle."
 His ditsy assistant Vanna Pira doesn't get it.
 A few scenes later, she suddenly bursts out laughing.

-Vanna Pira: "Shrunk from battle!"
+Dracula: What's with you?Vanna Pira: "Shrunk from battle!"
 I just got it!